BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: VoX Analysis

 \section{VoX Analysis}

 To further interpret the VoX values, we visualized four types of knowledge impacts in Figure~\ref{fig:bimind_vox_cases}, which demonstrates how knowledge can impact prediction confidence over the reasoning path.
 Typically, knowledge can help (e.g., MM COVID), be neutral, hurt (e.g., LIAR), or produce mixed patterns (e.g., MC Fake) from the dataset-level outcomes.
+To validate VoX interpretability, we conducted additional experiments using two metrics: $\Delta_{margin}$ and $\Delta_{entropy}$.
+From our results, we observed that VoX is strongly correlated with $\Delta_{margin}$ (Pearson r = 0.54, p < 0.001) and weakly correlated with $\Delta_{entropy}$ (r = 0.02), showing that higher VoX values are related to larger margin improvements and reduced uncertainty.
+It demonstrates that VoX represents model confidence shifts rather than calibration impact.
+In addition, $\Delta_{confidence}$ shows stronger alignment with performance gain ($\rho$ = 0.353, p < 0.001) and demonstrates very high agreement with VoX itself ($\rho$ = 0.754, p < 1e-38), showing that VoX effectively captures confidence differentials rather than random calibration noise.
+Spearman correlation between VoX and per-instance probability improvement is $\rho$ = 0.23 for gain and $\rho$ = 0.41 for correctness (both p < 0.001), statistically supporting its diagnostic validity.